One Ring to rule them all, One Ring to find them, One Ring to bring them all and in the darkness bind them. - J.R.R. Tolkien

 HABITAT TYPE: Bogs/pocosins, Bottomlands

-NATIVE RANGE: Most of continental United States and Canada
+NATIVE RANGE: most of continental U.S. & Canada

 Plant Sale Text: Swamp milkweed’s fragrant dusty-pink flowers attract butterflies in droves.
 Each intricate flower has five delicately curved petals.
 Swamp milkweed grows on the banks of streams and ponds, and in flood plains.
 It tolerates a wide range of growing conditions varying from standing water to soils that never completely dry out.
 Over time, its shallow rootstocks will